-Courtney Ariel is a songwriter and storyteller.
-Her music appears on most streaming platforms.
-She is committed to speaking back—speaking truth—to systems of oppression, which she believes to be at the core of her resistance and pathway to liberation.
+Courtney Ariel is a songwriter and storyteller, whose music appears on most streaming platforms.
+She is committed to speaking back — speaking truth — to systems of oppression, which she believes to be at the core of her resistance and pathway to liberation.
 Despite what middle school adolescence taught many of us, she thinks we are the coolest when we admit we don’t know, care deeply and continue trying.
 Let's give it a shot.

 Posts By This Author